vctls/docker_php_pdo_informix/README.md

 3. (Optional) Review the files in the `scripts` directory and edit according to your needs.
 Be sure to check the file names if you're not using the ones provided.

-4. Copy `/src/cfg/env.php.dist` into `/src/cfg/env.php` and set your connection settings in that file.
+4. Copy `.env.dist` into `.env` and set your connection settings in that file.

 >Since the IBM site is a real PITA, has changed multiple times, requires an account, and we have no guarantee that these files won't disappear overnight, here's a direct link to a working version:
 https://mega.nz/#!RZ4SEa5I!TUxX4ZP75g3jqyX0vlCVIjD_L_W7Kj3tpilpKn4tcMc